About the Trustees

 V. Steve Herzog

-Mr. Herzog has been the senior vice president of Strategic Planning at Philadelphia Energy Solutions since October 2012.
-He previously served as director of Strategic Planning and Execution and as refinery general manager at Sunoco.
+Mr. Herzog was previously the senior vice president of Strategic Planning at Philadelphia Energy Solutions.
+Prior to his time at Philadelphia Energy Solutions, he served as director of Strategic Planning and Execution and as refinery general manager at Sunoco.
 Throughout his career, he has held operations, maintenance and technical positions at refineries, and has assisted with the sale of refineries in different locations around the country.